tailhook/vagga/docs/config.rst

     This denotes what is run as pid 1 in container.
 It may be ``wait``, ``wait-all-children`` or ``exec``.
 The default ``wait`` is ok for most regular processes.
 See :ref:`pid1mode` for more info.

+``write-mode``
+    The parameter specifies how container's base file system is used.
+By default container is immutable (corresponds to the ``read-only`` value of the parameter), which means you can only write to the ``/tmp`` or to the ``/work`` (which is your project directory).

+    Another option is ``transient-hard-link-copy``, which means that whenever command is run, create a copy of the container, consisting of hard-links to the original files, and remove the container after running command.
+Should be used with care as hard-linking doesn't prevent original files to be modified.
+Still very useful to try package installation in the system.
+Use ``vagga _build --force container_name`` to fix base container if that was modified.

 .. _variants: